nus-cs2103-AY1920S2/duke/README.md

 #Acknowledgements
-FastReader.java was adapted from https://www.javatips.net/api/AlgoDS-master/src/timus/FastReader.java
+FastReader.java was adapted from https://www.javatips.net/api/AlgoDS-master/src/timus/FastReader.java.

 However, I tweaked some components to cater to my own needs.

+Thanos Image for GUI is from https://www.theverge.com/2018/4/16/17243794/avengers-infinity-wars-thanos-origin-story-marvel

+Tony Stark Image is from https://pngimage.net/tony-stark-png-5/